 - For students who may need additional support, consider building writing stamina at a slower rate by requiring them to write for a shorter amount of time.
 Consider allowing students to orally respond to the prompt before writing their response, or providing sentence frames such as: "These two paragraphs are describing....
-They are connected because ..." or to copy prepared responses to their selected prompt.
+They are connected because..." or to copy prepared responses to their selected prompt.
 Consider inviting students to begin writing in their home language. - Teacher-Guided Student Activity Cards are differentiated with symbols.
-The work in this lesson is not differentiated, but the work on Day 4 is differentiated. - who have extra time can choose to do the More Challenge activity at the bottom of the card.
-Consider leveling ELLs who need lighter support as ■.
+The work in this lesson is not differentiated, but the work on Day 4 is differentiated. - Note that, as explained in the Unit Overview, and ◆ are grouped together.
+Students who have extra time can choose to do the More Challenge activity at the bottom of the card.
+Consider leveling ELLs who need lighter support as I.